NeptuneHub/Jellyfin-Smart-Music/README.md

 # Jellyfin-Smart-Music
-Container for Jellyfin Smart Music that enable to create automatic playlist on jellyfin
+Container for Jellyfin Smart Music that enable to create automatic playlist on jellyfin.